Zome Primer

 In a checkerboard pattern such as that shown in figure 9.11 all distances between neighboring intersections are the same.
 And the distance between two intersections of any line is simply a multiple of this base distance.
 This base distance then naturally becomes the unit for building the pattern.

 In our pattern created by the star with five-fold symmetry, the situation is different.
 There are many different lengths between intersections.
 If the growth patterns follow simple rules such as those followed in forming the two-dimensional pattern of figure 9.21, then all distances between intersections can be expressed as simple sums of components whose lengths are equal to powers of the divine proportion times some constant.
-This is also true in three dimensions - the and lines of the 31-zone star forming a growth similar to our 2-dimensional growth intersect each other at points where the distance between any two intersections on an line equals
+This is also true in three dimensions - the

-and the distance between two intersections on a line equals a polynomial
+and the distance between two intersections on a

 The building blocks for our system are then a series of lengths related by the divine proportion.
-An series, a series and a series—each of slightly different lengths.[3]
+An

 We call any particular polynomial of the form

-We call the class of all such polynomials then;
+We call the class of all such polynomials

 We are interested in the distances between intersections along the lines of certain sets of patterns.